If you build it… you may still need Google AdWords.Jennifer Mesenbrick

 - If you run video ads and your goal is to increase product or brand consideration you can use cost per view (CPV).

-If your goal is not listed down here, not to worry.
+Even if your goal is not listed down here, not to worry.
 We have jotted down a few more strategies and explanations of the above ones as well that could help you.
 Here are the smart bidding strategies that are focused on conversions and use Machine Learning to optimise.

 - Target cost per action (CPA): If driving conversions are your primary goal for the campaign, then selecting Target CPA bidding will help you focus on trying to convert users at a specific acquisition cost.
 Your Cost per Acquisition is simply the amount of money you can afford to spend on acquiring one customer.